chickens in the yard

 Keep Your Animals Cool Fans

 This is the next thing that will help you keep your animals cool.
-Whether it is a cattle fan, an old window box fan or personal size ten-dollar fan you can use these with any animals.
+Whether it is a cattle fan, an old window box fan, or a personal-size fan you can use these with any animals.

 french lop rabbit